-Screening Result Next Steps Siblings/ Household members with NO symptoms Returning to WITDA One symptom from 1st group that is new, unusual, worsening: - Fever (37.8 or higher) or Chills - Cough - Shortness of breath - Decreased / Loss of taste or smell Your child cannot attend WITDA.
+Child Screening Protocols Screening Result Next Steps Siblings/ Household members with NO symptoms Returning to WITDA Your child has One of the following COVID-19 symptoms that is new, unusual, worsening: - Fever (37.8 or higher) or Chills - Cough - Shortness of breath - Decreased / Loss of taste or smell Your child cannot attend WITDA.
 Contact the office to let us know your child will not be attending.
 Your child should stay home to isolate.
-Contact your child's health care provider for further advice or assessment, including if your child needs a COVID-19 test or other treatment.
-They do not need to isolate.
-Self-monitor while awaiting the test result of the symptomatic individual.
+Get tested for COVID-19 as soon as possible.
+Household members do not need to isolate.
+Self-monitor while awaiting the test result of the symptomatic child.
+If test is negative, your child may return to WITDA if all the following apply: Do not have a fever (without using medication).
+It has been at least 24 hours since your child's symptoms started improving.
+If the test is positive, Public Health will provide further guidance for self-isolation and return to WITDA.
+OR Two or more of the following symptoms that are new, unusual, worsening: - Sore throat - Difficulty swallowing - Stuffy or Runny nose - Headache Enrolled siblings who are not symptomatic may attend WITDA.
+If not tested, your child should self-isolate for 10 days following symptom onset, unless all the following apply: A doctor diagnosed your child with another illness.
+Do not have a fever (without using medication).
+It has been at least 24 hours since your child's symptoms started improving.

+Nausea, Vomiting and/or Diarrhea Extreme tiredness or Muscle aches And NONE of the following apply: Close contact with a COVID-19 case.
+Travel Outside of Canada within 14 days prior to symptom onset.
+Been told by a doctor or public health unit to self-isolate Household members should self-monitor.
+Screening Result Next Steps Siblings/ Household members with NO symptoms Returning to WITDA Your child has One of the following COVID-19 symptoms that is new, unusual or worsening: - Sore throat - Stuffy or Runny nose - Headache - Nausea, Vomiting and/or Diarrhea - Fatigue /Muscle aches If the symptom is not related to a known condition we have on file, your child cannot attend WITDA.
+Contact the office to let us know your child will not be attending.
+Your child should stay home for 24 hours from when the symptom started.
+Household members should self- monitor.
 Enrolled siblings who are not symptomatic may attend WITDA.
-If your child's COVID-19 test is negative or there is a known alternative diagnosis made by your health care provider, they can return to WITDA if all the following apply: They do not have a fever (without using medication).
-When symptoms are resolved for at least 24 hours.
-They were not in close physical contact with someone who currently has COVID-19 If the test result is positive for COVID-19, Public Health will provide further guidance for self-isolation and return to WITDA.
-If not tested and if there is No known alternative diagnosis provided by a health care provider, return to WITDA can occur 14 days after symptom onset, provided symptoms are resolved for at least 24 hours.
-Screening Result Next Steps Siblings/ Household members with NO symptoms Returning to WITDA One symptom from 2 nd group that is new, unusual, worsening: - Sore throat - Stuffy or Runny nose - Headache - Nausea, Vomiting If the symptom is not related to a known condition we have on file, your child cannot attend WITDA.
-Contact the office to let us know your child will not be attending.
-Your child should stay home for 24 They do not need to isolate.
-Self-monitor while awaiting the test result of the symptomatic individual.
-Enrolled siblings who are not After 24 hours: if their symptom is improving and there are no new symptoms, your child may return to WITDA when they feel well enough to do so.
-A negative COVID-19 test is not required to return.
+After 24 hours: If their symptom is improving and there are no new symptoms, your child may return to WITDA when they feel well enough to do so.
 For example, if they have a runny nose, it does not have to be completely gone.
 They can return if it is improving and they are feeling better.
+If the symptom persists or worsens, contact your child's health provider for further advice or assessment, including if your child needs a COVID-19 test or other treatment And NONE of the following apply: .
+Close contact with a COVID-19 case. .
+Travel Outside of Canada within 14 days prior to symptom onset. treatment.
+If tested and test is Negative your child may return to WITDA if all the following apply: Do not have a fever (without using medication).